dhirenshumsher/greenbird-configuration/README.md

 ### Details

-#### The `gb-config` folder
+#### The `gb-conf` folder
 greenbird-configuration loads configuration properties and Spring context definitions from the classpath.
-The files needs to be placed under the root folder `gb-config` in your classpath and follow the naming patterns described below.
+The files needs to be placed under the root folder `gb-conf` in your classpath and follow the naming patterns described below.
 You can add files to sub-folders if you like.
 All compliant files will be loaded whether they are in a sub-folder or not.
 Example setup with standard Maven directory layout where all files will be loaded: